• Skip to primary navigation

 LED devices are expensive and definitely an investment.
 They also take time to work which can sometimes cause frustration and/or inconsistent use.

 LED is truly incredible for general skin rejuvenation, for rosacea, for controlling acne breakouts, and for reducing the appearance of pigmentation and fine lines and wrinkles, among many other benefits – but they take time to work, so patience is key.
-There are plenty of great options on the market if you are thinking of taking the plunge, from reputable brands like Current Body (code SIMONE15 for 15% off), Dr. Dennis Gross, and MZ Skin.
+There are plenty of great options on the market if you are thinking of taking the plunge, from reputable brands like Current Body (code SIMONES for 10% off), Dr. Dennis Gross, and MZ Skin.

 For more deep-dives into skincare trends, devices and ingredients, take a look at the Skincare Guides section of my website or follow me on Instagram or Tiktok.